-Your child needs a stoma if he or she has a problem with the intestines.
+A stoma is needed if your child has a problem with his or her intestines.
 This problem may be due to:

-A stoma is temporary to allow the intestines to heal after illness or surgery.
-Or, a stoma is permanent when the intestines are damaged or a large portion has been removed.
+A stoma is temporary when it’s used to let the intestines heal after illness or surgery.
+A stoma is permanent when the intestines are damaged or a large portion has been removed.

-The stoma bag will need to be emptied regularly, usually after every bowel movement.
+Empty the stoma bag regularly.
+This is usually needed after every bowel movement.
 Become familiar with your child’s bowel habits.
-Know the consistency of the stool and the amount that’s normal.
+Learn the amount and consistency of stool that’s normal for your child.

 Keep extra care supplies for your child’s stoma at home and at school.

-Contact the doctor right away if your child has any of the following:
+Contact the healthcare provider right away if your child has any of the following:

-Skin around the stoma is red, oozing, bleeding, or broken
+Skin around the stoma that is red, oozing, bleeding, or broken

-Skin around the stoma itches, stings, or has white spots
+Skin around the stoma that itches, stings, or has white spots

-Stoma swells, changes color, or bleeds without stopping
+Stoma that swells, changes color, or bleeds without stopping

-Stoma becomes even with or sinks below the surrounding skin, or it sticks out more than usual
+Stoma that becomes flat or sinks below the skin, or it sticks out more than usual